EASME

 Grant in 2017

-Monidor Oy is a Finnish company based in Oulu, founded in 2015.
-The company specializes in developing innovative electronic devices, notably its flagship product, Monidrop, which is an automated infusion monitor designed for intravenous infusion therapy.
-Monidor Oy focuses on enhancing the efficiency and safety of medical treatments through advanced technology.
+Monidor Oy is a Finnish company established in 2015 and based in Oulu.
+It specializes in the development of innovative electronic devices, with a focus on healthcare technology.
+The company's flagship product, Monidrop, is an automated infusion monitor designed for intravenous infusion therapy, enhancing the safety and efficiency of medical treatments.
+Through its advancements in medical technology, Monidor aims to improve patient outcomes and streamline healthcare processes.

 Nukute